Hope Street (TV series): Development

-Cast member McMenamin was helped with his research about the police by two schoolfriends who are part of the Police Service of Northern Ireland (PSNI).
-After reading the scripts for the series, he was excited to be part of Hope Street due to its modern-day portrayal of his community.
-He said that his experiences on set are the happiest moments of his professional life, due to the locations they film on and the cast and crew.
+McMenamin was helped with his research about the police by two schoolfriends who are part of the Police Service of Northern Ireland (PSNI).
+After reading the scripts for the series he was excited to be part of Hope Street owing to its modern-day portrayal of his community.
+He said that his experiences on set were the happiest moments of his professional life, owing to the locations they filmed in and the cast and crew.
 McMenamin explained: "The craic is a different level.
 When you live away, to come home and be surrounded by people just as sarcastic as you, makes getting out of bed in the morning a joy".
-Quinn opined that it is refreshing for Hope Street not to mention the Troubles and appreciated that the scripts place a focal point on relationships and the small community of Port Devine.
-Wright echoed her comments, feeling that the serial drama is "a completely different take" to other dramas on television at the time of transmission.
-He added that the series would have plenty of twists and cliffhangers and hoped that the series would be renewed for several further series.
-English cast member Karan said that whilst filming for the series, the locals of Donaghadee were very proud of their town, but "went out of their way to make [her] feel welcome".
+Quinn opined that it was refreshing for Hope Street not to mention the Troubles and appreciated that the scripts focused on relationships and the small community of Port Devine.
+Wright echoed her comments, feeling that the serial drama was "a completely different take" from other dramas on television at the time of transmission.
+He added that the series would have plenty of twists and cliffhangers and hoped that it would be renewed for several further series.
+English cast member Karan said that whilst filming for the series the locals of Donaghadee were very proud of their town but "went out of their way to make [her] feel welcome".
 She added that she loved playing Leila even though she "sticks out in her new environment like a sore thumb".

-In April 2022, the show was renewed for a second series, which premiered in November 2022, with Stephen Hagan taking on the role of new lead character, DC Al Quinn.
+In April 2022 the show was renewed for a second series, which premiered in November 2022, with Stephen Hagan taking on the role of new lead character, DC Al Quinn.

-In April 2023, the show was renewed for a third series, which premiered in October 2023, with Karen Hassan taking on the role of new lead character, DC Jo Lipton.
+In April 2023 the show was renewed for a third series, which premiered in October 2023, with Karen Hassan taking on the role of new lead character DC Jo Lipton.

-In April 2024, it was confirmed that the BBC had renewed Hope Street for a fourth series and would commence filming that month, with eight episodes being commissioned.
+In April 2024 it was confirmed that the BBC had renewed Hope Street for a fourth series and would commence filming that month, with eight episodes being commissioned.

-In June 2025, it was confirmed that the BBC had renewed Hope Street for a fifth series and would commence filming that month.
+In June 2025 it was confirmed that the BBC had renewed Hope Street for a fifth series and would commence filming that month.
 The fifth series will contain the show's 50th episode.